 When maintaining your commercial refrigerator, don’t forget to clean the cooling units.
 You should clean out any spills or stains that might be present inside the units.
 Furthermore, your staff can also clean the outside to circumvent any exterior spills that make their way to the essential parts that keep the refrigerator running.
 Don’t forget to clean and wipe the additional moisture that might be present in your refrigerator.

 Make your staff aware of the cleaning that needs to be done underneath the refrigerator.
-This will allow you to eliminate bacteria and mold that contaminates food.
+This will allow you to eliminate bacteria and mold that contaminate food.
 Other than that, it will also help you to tackle dirt and dust while keeping the condenser coils in check.

 Frequently Clean The Condenser Coils